crayfr/improved-fiesta/README.md

 # improved-fiesta
-a simple Python script to let you calculate your schoo-average
+a simple Python script to let you calculate your school average